CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 6. Open the **PriorityComponent.tsx** and review the contents.
 This implements the React component that will be rendered to represent our draggable items.

 7. Notice line 9 `from react-beautiful-dnd` has a red underline.
-This is an npm package the component uses that we haven’t referenced.
+This is an npm package that the component uses that we haven’t referenced.

      ![](images/L02/image17.png)